From rotating attractors to extremal black holes with axionic hair: Attractors

 \subsection{Perturbative analysis}

-We organize the perturbative construction around two analytical backgrounds.
-As mentioned previously, when $g_{_{\psi\gamma\gamma}}=0$, the (NHEKN) is a solution of the system \eqref{eq:NH-EMA}.
+We organize the perturbative construction around two analytic backgrounds.
+As mentioned previously, when $g_{_{\psi\gamma\gamma}}=0$, the NHEKN is a solution of the system \eqref{eq:NH-EMA}.
 Equivalently, near-horizon extremal Kerr (NHEK) is a solution of \eqref{eq:NH-EMA} in the absence of electric/magnetic charge.
 Hence, one can attempt to construct a perturbative solution around these solutions.

-Then, by using a perturbative ansatz with
+with $\epsilon$ an infinitesimal parameter, the equations can easily be solved order by order.
+In Secs. \ref{NHEKN} and \ref{NHEK}, the zeroth order is chosen to be the NHEKN and NHEK, respectively.
+Such that, to order $\mathcal{O}(\epsilon^0)$, the equations \eqref{eq:NH-EMA} are exactly satisfied.

+Notice that, a priori, one would have to consider a perturbative expansion for the parameter \(s\) as well.
+However, the action \eqref{action} is invariant under a global rescaling of the fields.
+Consequently, the NHEG is invariant under

+with \(K\), \(u\) and \(\psi\) left unchanged.
+Therefore, solutions related by this transformation describe the same dimensionless attractor data, differing only by the overall NHEG scale.
+We can thus fix \(s\) throughout the perturbative construction, without loss of generality.
+This fixes the boundary condition for $v_{1k}$ with $k\ge 1$ to be, at each order\footnote{We also checked that performing the computation with perturbations of \(s\) included, and imposing only the physical pole condition \(s_k=v_{1k}(\pm1)\) as a consequence of \eqref{new-cond}, leads to the same final results.}